Driven by a market need — and a personal tragedy — a dogged entrepreneur sets his sights on disrupting on a long-established industry: homebuilding.

 “If this thing doesn’t work,” Davis adds, jokingly, “I may end up living in one of these houses.”

-(This story was updated to reflect the correct amount of projected houses Innovar will build over its first year.)
+(This story was updated to reflect the correct amount of projected houses Innovar will build over its first year.
+It was also updated to reflect Bob Blaikie's role outside Innovar.)